 Want to use the home to add sweat equity?
 Perhaps you want a house you can add value to by remodeling or updating.

 It’s important to understand what you want from the house.
 It’s just a house and can’t possibly solve every problem.
+Understand why you and your partner are buying a house so you can begin finding the right fit.

 Written by Matt Lavinder, President of New Again Houses®

 Most buyers’ answer is “everything” and it sets them up for a disappointing home search.
 Like everything else in life, the search will become a process of deciding what is important to you AND your partner.
+Take much of the stress out of the process by making these decisions before you start looking at houses.

 Chances are you are incorrectly assuming what is important to your significant other.
 If so, this will come out quickly and it will spark some much-needed conversations.
 This only works if you choose 3 (and only 3) houses that you both agree on.
 It’s cheating for each of you to choose 3 because you’ll eventually have to buy a house together.
 You will have to go through this relationship introspection at some point and it’s better to do it before you start looking at houses in person.